 As for Britney herself, her social media posts have a childlike quality to them.

 “Taking the time to learn and be a normal person” is a bit odd.

 So many things are odd about this.
 But I do hope that this is the most appropriate option for Britney and it’s not an overreach.
 In general terms, though, I would say that this level of removal of rights isn’t appropriate for the vast majority of people with mental illness

-What are your thoughts, either pertaining to Britney in particular or conservatorship and mental illlness in general?
+What are your thoughts, either pertaining to Britney in particular or conservatorship and mental illness in general?